-If you had Marketplace coverage at any point during 2021, you’ll use your Form 1095-A to "reconcile" your 2021 premium tax credits when you file your taxes.
+If you had Marketplace coverage at any point during 2023, you must file your taxes and

 How you find out if you used the right amount of premium tax credit during the year.
 To reconcile, you compare two amounts: the premium tax credit you used in advance during the year; and the amount of tax credit you qualify for based on your final income.
 You’ll use IRS Form 8962 to do this.
 If you used more premium tax credit than you qualify for, you’ll pay the difference with your federal taxes.
 If you used less, you’ll get the difference as a credit.

 A tax credit you can use to lower your monthly insurance payment (called your “premium”) when you enroll in a plan through the Health Insurance Marketplace®.
 Your tax credit is based on the income estimate and household information you put on your Marketplace application.

 than you qualified for in 2023.
 You'll have to report the excess amount on your 2023 tax return by filing Form 8962, Premium Tax Credit (PDF, 110 KB).

 Get a refund or lower the amount of taxes you owe if you used less of the premium tax credit you qualified for or got an increase in the premium tax credit when you reconciled.
 You still need to include Form 8962 with your tax return.

 Get your 1095-A form Your 1095-A should come by mail by mid-February.
 It may be in your Marketplace account anytime from mid-January to February 1.
 Log into your account, select your 2023 application, and then select “Tax Forms” to get your form.
 Learn what to do with your 1095-A.

 Next steps & tax forms